 Park Office: (408) 867-9959

-Stevens Creek Reservoir is an 82 acre, non-power boating reservoir popular with fisherman and boaters.
-Anglers may fish for black bass, large mouth bass, catfish and crappie.
-Sailors, kayakers and non-power boaters can enjoy a beautiful view from the calm waters of Stevens Creek Reservoir.
+Stevens Creek Reservoir is an 87-acre, non-power boating reservoir popular with fisherman and boaters.
+Anglers may fish for black bass, large-mouth bass, catfish and crappie.
+Sailors, kayakers and non-power boaters may enjoy a beautiful view from the calm waters of Stevens Creek Reservoir.
+Call (408) 355-2201 to make a boating and boat inspection reservation or go online at Go Outside and Play.

 Shoreline picnic facilities are available at the very popular Lakeshore Picnic area.
 Six beautifully shaded first-come, first-served picnic areas are scattered throughout the park.
 Three of the picnic sites are located along Stevens Creek.
 Two group picnic areas are available by reservation for group functions.